eyedia/aarbac/README.md

 [See WIKI](https://github.com/eyedia/aarbac/wiki)

 ### aarbac Windows Application
-aarbac also has a windows application for testing, where you can test a single or multiple queries along with basic operations.
+aarbac windows application can be used for testing; you can test a single query or multiple queries.
+It also allows developers to modify the rule & entitlements xmls, hence not suitable for end users.
 If you want to contribute, [please visit contributor page.](https://github.com/eyedia/aarbac/wiki/Contributors)

 [See WIKI](https://github.com/eyedia/aarbac/wiki)

 ### aarbac Web User Interfacev (Admin pages)
-aarbac does not have web interface.
-Basically we need to write code to call aarbac APIs.
+aarbac does __not__ have web interface.
+Basically you need to develop an user interface & call aarbac APIs to perform various operations.
 If you want to contribute, [please visit contributor page.](https://github.com/eyedia/aarbac/wiki/Contributors)

 [See WIKI](https://github.com/eyedia/aarbac/wiki)

 # Disclaimer
-*11/17/2017 - I am new to github and nuget, currently working on nuget release & other basic documentation on github.
+*11/20/2017 - I am new to github and nuget, currently working on nuget release & other basic documentation on github.
 This document may get updated frequently. aarbac release 1.0.8 is stable, but future release may have some minor changes.
 PLease execuse me for that.
 I will remove this disclaimer once everything is stable.*